 3. Stylophorum (Celandine Poppy)

 This is a terrific native perennial with a clear, yellow flower.
 The plant blooms with spring bulbs and will happily spread through garden beds if allowed.
+The yellow part is toxic to mammals, making it a great deer-resistant pop of color.

 4. Ajuga (Bugleweed)

-5. Hellborous (Lenten Rose)
+5. Helleborous (Lenten Rose)